I Celebrate a Birthday Every Day at 25th and Broadway

 7. Watch them change the "special of the day" for the next day at Culvers.

 6. Actually time the light to see just how long I have been waiting.

 5. Count the makes of cars, Kias, Chevys, Honda, Fords, etc. going past me.

-4. While waiting my turn, get out of the car and get my haircut at Styl It 2.
+4. While waiting, get out of the car and get my haircut at Styl It 2.

 3. Count all the vapor trails in the sky from planes flying over Quincy.

-2. Call the city engineer to see if he has ever gone thru this intersection from 25th Street.
+2. Call the state engineer to see if he's ever gone thru this intersection at 25th Street.